Shop and Save on New York State Health Insurance

 Feb 2nd, 2012

-There are many local community hospitals today that are closing their doors or reducing the health staff that keeps them operational.
-Many of the community hospitals are the medical health physician-owned hospitals.
-They are considering closing because they will no longer have the ability to expand and grow to accommodate the growing community where they reside.
+Many local community hospitals today are closing their doors or reducing the health staff that keeps them operational.
+Many of the community hospitals are medical health physician-owned hospitals.
+They are considering closing because they will no longer be able to expand and grow to accommodate the growing community where they reside.
 But what is the fate of hospitals?

-There are other community health care hospitals that are combining their efforts in order to keep up with their communities in a different setting.
-This will certainly be a challenge to all the health providers who are participating.
-The remaining hospitals make the attempt to keep their doors open while providing quality health services to all who enter the premise leaving many questions.
+Other community healthcare hospitals are combining their efforts to keep up with their communities in different settings.
+This will certainly be a challenge for all the health providers who participate.
+The remaining hospitals attempt to keep their doors open while providing quality health services to all who enter the premises leaving many questions.

-The additional thirty or forty million individuals who will now have access through the rules laid down in the health reform bill leave some doubtful as to how well the medical health physicians and the health insurance industry will be able to cooperate with each other.
+The additional thirty or forty million individuals who will now have access through the rules laid down in the health reform bill leave some doubtful as to how well the medical health physicians and the health insurance industry will be able to cooperate.
 Quality medical care at the moment is still of the utmost importance, but will quality medical care be compromised into quantity medical care?

-This united health care mentality that is slowly being developed may not function, as many of the citizens believe that it will.
-Granted this is only the beginning, but there has already been a few flaws and delays with the health reform bill.
-It appears that there are more individuals being turned away than accepted.
+This united healthcare mentality that is slowly being developed may not function, as many of the citizens believe that it will.
+Granted this is only the beginning, but there have already been a few flaws and delays with the health reform bill.
+It appears that more individuals are being turned away than accepted.
 Where do they go?

 "Vista Health Solutions" www.nyhealthinsurer.com Tel (888)215-4045 Email [email protected]